ioBroker/ioBroker.vis-template/README.md

 You can read instructions in template.js, template.html files

 To create your own widget set:
-- download this packet from git https://github.com/ioBroker/ioBroker.vis-template/archive/master.zip or clone git repository "git clone https://github.com/ioBroker/ioBroker.vis.git"
+- download and unpack this packet from github https://github.com/ioBroker/ioBroker.vis-template/archive/master.zip or clone git repository "git clone https://github.com/ioBroker/ioBroker.vis.git"

-- download required npm packets npm install
+- download required npm packets.
+Write in ioBroker.vis-template directory: npm install

-- set your name of this template.
-Call grunt rename --name=MYNEWNAME --email=email@mail.com --author="Author Name" MYNEWNAME must be lower case and with no spaces.
+- set name of this template.
+Call

+  grunt rename --name=MYNEWNAME --email=email@mail.com --author="Author Name"

+  MYNEWNAME must be lower case and with no spaces.

 - rename directory from "ioBroker.vis-template" to "ioBroker.vis-MYNEWNAME"